Setting up the Overall Grade and Calculations

 There are a number of ways you can calculate grades within Blackboard Ultra to display them to your students.
 For example, you may want to show students their current grade in the course (Overall grade OR Total Calculation) or create a column that totals a portion of their grades such as all lab content (Calculation OR Total Calculation),

-• Overall Grade: The instructors chooses which items will be included in the calculation and the grades are displayed in the grade schema of your choice.
+Overall Grade: You choose which items will be included in the calculation and the grade is displayed in the grade schema of your choice.
 Items can be grouped within categories OR independently.
 The overall grade will display to students in the top right corner of their gradebook (e.g. Current grade: A+).

-• Total Calculation: Similar to an overall grade, the instructor chooses what to include within the total calculation.
-A total calculation can be named by the instructor and appears as a row in the student gradebook.
+Total Calculation: Similar to an overall grade, you choose what to include within the total calculation.
+You can give the total calculation a name, which is them displayed in the student gradebook.

-• Calculation: Instructors use ‘Add calculation’ when computing a formula based calculation (e.g. sum of all tests) based on other graded items.
-A calculation can be named by the instructor and appears as a row in the student gradebook.
+Calculation: Use ‘Add calculation’ when computing a formula-based calculation (e.g., sum of all tests) based on other graded items.
+As above, you can give the calculation a name, which will appear as a row in the student gradebook.

 Overall Grade